Scant progress in peace talks as Ukrainian cities pounded in more Russian attacks

 KYIV/LVIV, Ukraine, March 17 (Reuters) - Rescue workers on Thursday dug survivors out of the rubble of a theatre in the besieged city of Mariupol which Ukraine said had been hit by a Russian air strike as people sheltered there from bombardments.

 Russia denied striking the theatre.
-But its forces have blasted cities and killed many civilians in its assault on Ukraine, now entering its fourth week.
+But Ukraine's capital Kyiv came under renewed Russian shelling on Thursday as the war entered its fourth week.
+Western sources and Ukrainian officials said Russia's assault had stalled.

-Officials from both sides met again on Thursday for peace talks, but they said their positions remained far apart.
+Officials from both sides meanwhile met again for peace talks, but they said their positions remained far apart.

 Mariupol, a southern port city, has suffered the worst humanitarian catastrophe of the war, with hundreds of thousands of civilians trapped in basements with no food, water or power as Russian forces pound it with artillery fire and air strikes.